 We accept public domain content on a first-in basis.

 One Version per Piece of Content

-Films that are individual works, but tie together with overarching themes, locations, etc...must be uploaded as Single works.
-For a collection of Short Films, they should be uploaded as a Series with individual Episodes, or combined into a Single work with ONE (1) set of end credits at the tail.
+Films that are individual works but tie together with overarching themes, locations, etc... must be uploaded as Single works.
+For a collection of Short Films, they should be uploaded as a Series with individual Episodes or combined into a Single work with ONE (1) set of end credits at the tail.
 No mention of episodes are allowed in Single Works.

 As long as you don't violate these policies, you can submit your content.
 There is no need for any "approval" requests.

 We also want to help you, the creators, to increase your chance of being picked up by the channels as wide as possible.
-Our Content Guidelines are based on our experience of countless buyer transactions.
+Our Content Guidelines are based on our experience with countless buyer transactions.
 The more you follow them, we believe the higher your chances of wide distribution are.